-Let's talk about reparations for a moment.
+Let's first talk about reparations for a moment.

 In his famous Autobiography, Benjamin Franklin wrote that reading a poorly-argued book against deism was what made him a deist.(3) Arguments against reparations have a similar effect on most thinking people if they bother to wade into them, which is why most don’t.
 Whatever your stance on reparations, the right’s tortured rationalizations against them are as viscerally illuminating as flipping on a light switch in a darkened slaughterhouse.
 The smell tells you exactly what to expect so most back out beforehand.